Individual action on climate change: Air transport

 Air travel is one of the most emission-intensive modes of transportation.
 The current most effective way to reduce personal emissions from air travel is to fly less.
 New technologies are being developed to allow for more efficient fuel consumption and planes powered by electricity.

 Avoiding air travel and particularly frequent flyer programs has a high benefit because the convenience makes frequent, long-distance travel easy, and high-altitude emissions are more potent for the climate than the same emissions made at ground level.
 Aviation is much more difficult to fix technically than surface transport, so will need more individual action in future if the Carbon Offsetting and Reduction Scheme for International Aviation cannot be made to work properly.

 Flying is responsible for 5 percent of global warming.
 Compared to longer flight routes, shorter flights actually produce larger amounts of greenhouse gas emissions per passenger they carry and mile covered, so individuals may consider train travel instead but this can be more expensive due to aviation subsidies.
 Airplanes contribute to damaging our environment since airplanes cause greater air pollution as they release carbon dioxide along with nitrogen oxides, which is an atmospheric pollutant.
-Tailpipe emissions lead to changes in the amounts of the greenhouse gases ozone and methane.
+Exhaust emissions lead to changes in the amounts of the greenhouse gases ozone and methane.
 Avoiding night-flights may help, as contrails may account for over half of aviation's climate change impact.

 Climate change is a factor that 67% of Europeans consider when choosing where to go on holiday.
 52% of Europeans, specifically 37% of people ages 30–64 and 25% of people aged above 65, state that in 2022 they will choose to travel by plane.
 27% of young people claim they will travel to a faraway destination.
 More specifically, people under the age of 30 are more likely to consider climate implications of vacation spots and air travel.